acorn-io/runtime/docs/docs/37-getting-started.md

         '''
 ```

-You will see the change applied when when you reload the application's page in your browser.
+You will see the change applied when you reload the application's page in your browser.

 ## Step 7.
 Build and Push your Acorn image